dead-claudia/mithril-helpers/README.md

 If you want to implement something yourself, definitely go for it and send a PR.
 Just note the following (for legal reasons): when you submit a pull request, you agree to license your contribution under the relevant license(s) in this repository, and you also agree that you have sufficient rights to do so.

-Also, make sure that if you want to add a helper, your helpers do one thing and one thing only.
-They should be almost zero-cost to add to a project.
+Also, make sure that if you want to add a helper, your helpers should do one thing and one thing only.
+They should be almost zero-cost to add to a project, and ideally they shouldn't even depend on other helpers.

 ## License